Hot Love (Twisted Sister song)

-"Hot Love" is a song by the American heavy metal band Twisted Sister, which was released in 1987 as the lead single from their fifth studio album Love Is for Suckers.
-It was written by Dee Snider and produced by Beau Hill.
-The song reached No. 31 in the US Billboard Album Rock Tracks chart.
+"Hot Love" is a song by the American heavy metal band Twisted Sister, released on June 26, 1987 as the lead single from their fifth studio album, Love Is for Suckers.
+It was written by frontman Dee Snider and produced by Beau Hill.
+The song reached No. 31 on the US Billboard Album Rock Tracks chart, making it the band's last single to chart anywhere in the world.

 "Hot Love" was released in North America, Europe, Australia and Japan.
 The B-side, "Tonight", was taken from Love Is for Suckers.

 Music video

 The song's music video was directed by Jon Small.
 It achieved medium rotation on MTV.
 The video features the band without both their trademark makeup and the slapstick comedy elements of some of their earlier videos.
 Snider told the Los Angeles Times Syndicate in 1987, "With the image in videos we had, people started saying we were a joke.
 So we dropped the makeup and deliberately didn't do a funny video.
 [It's] a basic rock 'n' roll video."

+The video was filmed in various places on Long Island, including the old Pathmark Mall shopping center on Deer Park Avenue in North Babylon which has since been demolished and is now an Aldi and Planet Fitness.